 Philadelphia Mills Mall

 With more than 1.7 million square feet of shopping, Philadelphia Mills, formerly Franklin Mills, is only 15 miles from Center City Philadelphia.
-Bargain hunters can find up to 60% off designer merchandise in 200 great stores and enjoy the mall’s two food courts, seven theme restaurants and 14-screen movie theater.
+Bargain hunters can find up to 60 percent off designer merchandise in 200 great stores and enjoy the mall’s two food courts, a ton of restaurant options and a 14-screen movie theater.

-Peddler’s Village offers an illuminating holiday shopping experience with over a million of twinkling lights, ongoing events throughout the season and festive shopping at more than 70 on-site specialty shops.
-The family-friendly Bucks County attraction also features eight restaurants and comfortable overnight accommodations at the Golden Plough Inn making it the perfect destination for a holiday weekend retreat.
+Peddler’s Village offers an illuminating holiday shopping experience with over a million twinkling lights, ongoing events throughout the season and festive shopping at dozens of on-site specialty shops.
+The family-friendly Bucks County attraction also features six restaurants and comfortable overnight accommodations at the Golden Plough Inn, making it the perfect destination for a holiday weekend retreat.

 Ardmore’s Suburban Square is a pedestrian-friendly, high-end, open air shopping destination on the Main Line.
-Browse the latest technology trends at the Apple store, shop local goods at the Ardmore Farmers Market and browse dozens of fantastic retail stores including Macy’s, Paper Source and Urban Outfitters.
+Browse the latest technology trends at the Apple store, shop local goods at the Ardmore Farmers Market and browse dozens of fantastic retail stores including Banana Republic, Paper Source and Urban Outfitters.

 Philadelphia is the first city outside the New York metropolitan area to have access to Century 21, a massive haven for affordable fashion.
-Located in Market East, the 100,000-square-foot retail space can easily eat away an afternoon of deal searching.
+Located in Market East, the 100,000-square-foot retail space can easily fill an afternoon of deal searching.

 Heavily discounted designer fashion awaits at the 39,000-square-foot home of Nordstrom Rack on Chestnut Street.
-Here, you’ll find many of the top fashions and labels available at Nordstrom, but with prices 30- to 70-percent off.
+Here, you'll find many of the top fashions and labels available at Nordstrom, but with prices 30 percent to 70 percent off.